Spine Talk 101October 1, 2015

 Ever think what life would be like without a spine?
 If your spine wasn’t there to hold you up every day, how could you walk or run or even breathe?
 Without the spine, your spinal cord would be unprotected from damage.
+Ready for some Spine Talk 101?
 Your brain and spinal cord are the only organs in your body that are completely encased in bone.
 Why?
 Because you can’t live without them!

 The goals of proper spinal health are to improve posture, to enhance spinal and neurological health, and to prevent misalignment (subluxation).
 Keeping your spine and nerve system in peak condition by striving toward these goals will enhance your ability to have an active, healthy life.
 Here are a few easy-to-follow solutions that will help you and your spine.